lpmi-13/veilid-terraform-azure/README.md

 ### How to connect to the instance

+> The cloud init script takes a couple minutes to run, since the default for this repo (Standard_B1ls) are very tiny (1 vCPU/.5 GB RAM) machines, so if `which veilid-cli` doesn't show anything immediately after logging into the machine, give it a bit more time.

 After running `terraform apply`, you'll see the output of the public IP address like so:

 ```sh